DaarkDev/purecom/README.md

 commands to avoid errors whenever you can.
 This should be relatively short, as there isn't as much to say here and I should be able to say everything needed in a shorter length.
 Let's get started!
 One of the main things is making sure you know how to properly rename and move files and directories.
-Also, keep in mind that this section is strictly for the native version for windows, as the linux/[repl.it](https://www.repl.it) distribution simply hasn't been tested enough for me to say firmly.
+Also, keep in mind that this section is strictly for the native version of windows, as the linux/[repl.it](https://www.repl.it) distribution simply hasn't been tested enough for me to say firmly.
 Although, keep in mind that this may not necessarily always stay true and it is just what my opinion is and what I have found.